Our Board Members

 Email Julie

-• Trixie Rufft, Board Member
+• Lisa Rufft, Board Member

 When I moved to Delaware 8 yrs. ago, I left the comfort of my home agility club of 10 yrs.
 What I thought would be a hardship was a major step to growth.
 BHAD offered classes that stretched our abilities and brought in instructors for seminars that I could only admire from a distance.
 I was amazed.
 But BHAD's greatest achievement is being the friendliest AKC club I have ever encountered.
 We are a group that wants our friends and strangers to succeed; members actively cheer and support all competitors.
 This is something I have not found anywhere except at our sister clubs of Talbot and Salisbury.
 I felt so accepted that I thought I should give back.
 I started by attending meetings and helping with trials, and now, here I am, a board member.
 I couldn't ask for a better group of people to work with because I generally only talk to dogs.
 Tater and I are delighted to have found a home with BHAD.

-• Tammy Sparks, Board Member
+• Natalie Simon, Board Member